Joint Cracking and Muscle Pops

 Is it safe to workout when your body is making all that noise?

 I've heard a lot of strange noises when training people.
-Grunting as they move their weights.
-Groaning when they finish doing cardio.
-But the popping and cracking noises that came from the joints of one client were enough to make me stop the workout cold.
+Grunting as they move their weights and groaning when they finish doing cardio.
+But the popping and cracking noises that came from one client's joints were enough to make me stop the workout cold.
 I asked him, "Are you OK?"

 "Of course!" he replied.
-"It's just my joints, they always make those kind of noises.
+"It's just my joints, they always make those kinds of noises.
 Cracking joints are common with a lot of people."

 - Ligaments, the bands of tissue that hold bones together, make a snapping noise when a rapidly moving joint pulls them tight.

 - It's the sound of tendons snapping over or around a joint.